ClearButton/ClearButton/README.md

-# :cl: Welcome on my Github profile
+# Welcome on my Github profile

-- 👋 Hi, my name is Christian Lajouanie
+- 👋 Hi, my name is Christian Lajouanie. :cl:
 - :briefcase: I am a Procurement expert that decided to specialize in data.
 Reach me out on [LinkedIn](https://www.linkedin.com/in/christianlajouanie "The best Procurement data expert !")!
 - :train: In 2022, I decided to learn Python and Data Science at [Le Wagon](https://www.lewagon.com/)!
 Batch :hash::eight::zero::two:
 - :whale: You can have a look at my final project [Deep Dive](https://share.streamlit.io/christiandescodes/lewagon-deepdive-front/app.py).